Adding hand-drawn font for Chinese, Japanese and Korean

 — Excalidraw (@excalidraw) October 23, 2024

-Finally, various special wrapping rules in Chinese, Japanese, and Korean made us extend our rules extensively, as they often try to keep specific symbols and punctuations together with the preceding or following characters.
+Finally, various wrapping conditions special to Chinese, Japanese, and Korean made us extend our rules considerably, as they often try to keep specific symbols and punctuations together with the preceding or following characters.
 However, we believe the result is worth the effort - see for yourselves.

 Notice how, in the same text element, Latin breaks by words, multi-codepoint emojis (flags) break as one unit and CJK breaks by characters, with the special rules of keeping some characters and symbols together (i.e. 界。 界…」 계! or 好》, は」、 요』, ).